Waste to Biochar

 Carbon Footprint and CO2 Emissions

 Not only does biochar have no carbon footprint, it actually reduces CO2 emissions because it absorbs CO2 from the atmosphere.
-2 tons of biochar can absorb 1 ton of carbon, making it an even more attractive material when considering its carbon credits value.
+1 tons of biochar can absorb up to 2.35 tons of carbon, making it an even more attractive material when considering its carbon credits value.